 Chef’s Notes

-- Swap chicken breasts for shredded rotisserie chicken to cut prep time without sacrificing flavor.
+- Swap chicken breasts for shredded rotisserie chicken to reduce prep time.

-- For a vegetarian-friendly version, replace chicken with sautéed mushrooms or crumbled tempeh.
+- For a vegetarian option, replace chicken with sautéed mushrooms or crumbled tempeh.

-- Leftovers store well in an airtight container for up to 3 days; reheat gently in the oven to maintain crisp skin.
+- Store leftovers in an airtight container for up to 3 days.
+Reheat gently in the oven to preserve crispness.

-- To make this dish gluten-free and dairy-free, omit cheese or use vegan cheese alternatives.
+- To make it dairy-free, omit cheese or use a dairy-free shredded alternative.

 | Nutrient | Per Serving |